azagaya/laigter-docs/docs/source/HowTo/normal-map-generation.rst

 """"""""""""

 After the normal map due to the enhance controls was generated, a blur is applied to get a better looking result.
-The ammount of blur applied is controller with this slider.
+The ammount of blur applied is controlled with this slider.

 .. figure:: img/enhance-soft-map.gif